Online meal delivery firms knocked off course by coronavirus crisis

 But some of the world’s largest players, including Uber Eats and Just Eat, which is being bought by Takeaway.com, have been hit by a double whammy: restaurant suppliers have been ordered to shut and with more time at home to cook for themselves, some people appear to have lost their appetite for takeaway.

-While many restaurants have switched to offering takeaway, giving the online services a bump in members signing up, some of the world’s biggest food chains using the apps, such as McDonald’s (MCD.N) and Wagamama, have closed for the time being.
+While many restaurants have switched to offering takeaway, giving the online services a bump in members signing up, some of the world’s biggest food chains using the apps, such as McDonald’s and Wagamama, have closed in the United Kingdom for the time being.

 Data from SimilarWeb, which tracks downloads and use of smartphone apps and websites across key European markets, highlights the scale of the slowdown across Europe as the pandemic spread and governments ordered people to stay at home.